-TMETC now has a focus on developing new products through New Product Introduction (NPI) process with Design and Technology working in alignment.
+TMETC became a wholly owned subsidiary of Tata Passenger Electric Mobility Limited (TPEML) in March 2022, which is a subsidiary of TML and now has a focus on developing new products through New Product Introduction (NPI) process with Design and Engineering working in alignment.
 In parallel to this there is an emphasis on developing new enabling technologies to enhance the portfolio of products.
 These include Advanced Driver Assistance Systems (ADAS) which delivers ground-breaking research in Autonomous vehicles, 5G/Connectivity and Engineering Quality.